 Radiance 330 proton therapy system design and features

-The Radiance 330 system is a modular, single-room system placed inside a radiation-shielded vault made of steel and concrete, measuring approximately 20inx13in in size and based on Fidelity™, an advanced pencil beam scanning technology.
+The Radiance 330 system is a modular, single-room system placed inside a radiation-shielded vault made of steel and concrete, measuring approximately 20in x 13in in size and based on Fidelity™, an advanced pencil beam scanning technology.

 The system contains six subsystems for beam production, beam transport, beam delivery, gantry, patient positioning and control.
-A compact synchrotron accelerator with up to 330MeV capacity is part of the system.
+A compact synchrotron accelerator with up to 330 Megaelectronvolts of capacity is part of the system.

 The Radiance 330 can be customised with interchangeable subsystems and supports single and multi-room configurations.

-The functioning of the Radiance 330 proton therapy system
+Functioning of Radiance 330 proton therapy system

 Rotating gantries that align the transport and delivery subsystem mechanically are equipped in treatment rooms, while the floor-mounted patient positioning subsystem orients the patient.
-Furthermore, modifications to the gantry allow isocentric or fixed-beam lines with single or several ports.
+Furthermore, modifications to the gantry allow for isocentric or fixed-beam lines with single or several ports.

 Imaging and control systems integrate the system.
 The control subsystem synchronises the functions of various subsystems and establishes connections among the information systems in the hospital.
 The unique imaging system combines two-dimensional and three-dimensional imaging, as well as a positioning system.

-Benefits of the Radiance 330 proton therapy system
+Radiance 330 proton therapy system benefits

 The modular design of the system enables purpose-built installation of the system in any existing facility.
 The system is capable of proton radiography and tomography.
 The proton beam serves the dual function of imaging and treatment, with optional acceleration for proton imaging of any anatomical site of the patient.